spbavarva/snehbavarva.com/content/blog/cdsa/index.md

 **Introduction to Digital Forensics**: DFIR!
 Best module to learn the most of it.
 So many new tools and full-fledge investigation of scenario on DFIR.
 This is my personal favourite module as well and best skill assessment in whole path!
 {{<newline>}}

 **Detecting Windows Attacks with Splunk**: Most easiest one if you know AD stuff.
-You wil complete this in like a couple of hours
+You will complete this in like a couple of hours
 {{<newline>}}

 **Security Incident Reporting**: Basically they will tell you how to write a report in real-life as well as in exam.